-110.-(1) The Agency may, subject to the general or special directions of the Minister, either permanently or for such period as the Agency thinks fit, exempt any person or premises or any class of persons or premises from any of the provisions of this Act, except Parts IV and IX.
+110. The Agency may, subject to the general or special directions of the Minister, either permanently or for such period as the Agency thinks fit, exempt any person or premises or any class of persons or premises from any of the provisions of this Act.